lerndevops/terraform_cert/Day1/setup-gcp/setup.md

 * Give it any name you like and click "Create".
 * For the Role, choose "Project -> Editor", then click "Continue".
 * Skip granting additional users access, and click "Done".
-* After you create your service account, download your service account key.

 ## Select your service account from the list.
   * Select the "Keys" tab.